Stage 2B Draft Environmental Impact Statement

 The Territory Planning Authority (TPA) requires formal assessment of potential environmental impacts in zoned Territory Land for some proposals.
 This is done through an EIS process, as outlined in the Planning Act 2023.

-Infrastructure Canberra has prepared the draft EIS to satisfy legislative requirements under both the EPBC Act and the Planning Act.
-The draft EIS has been lodged with DCCEEW and the TPA for assessment.
+The draft EIS has been prepared to satisfy legislative requirements under both the EPBC Act and the Planning Act.

 DCCEEW will consider the consistency of the draft EIS with the Commonwealth EIS guidelines (July 2024).
 The TPA will consider the consistency of the draft EIS with the EIS scoping document it issued for the project in March 2024.

-The draft EIS is on public exhibition until xx date.
+The draft EIS is on public exhibition Friday, 5 September 2025.

 Under the EPBC Act, Infrastructure Canberra has published the draft EIS.
 You can view the draft EIS on this webpage.